 Here are our favorite pollinator-friendly plants, and our tips and tricks for growing a beautiful pollinator garden.

-We’ve learned a lot about what the bees like to feed on, and what will grow well in certain locations.
-Our farm is on an island on the Chesapeake, giving us a humid subtropical climate.
+We’ve learned a lot about the best plants for bees, and what will grow well in certain locations.
+Our farm is on an island on the Chesapeake, providing a humid subtropical climate.
 The warm, wet summers allow for plenty of plant growth, especially of the native species we’ve replanted on the property.
 In the dryer sections of the meadows, sunflowers, wild bergamot, beardtongue, butterfly weed, mountain mint, and asters are particularly prolific.
-Areas that are a bit more wet see loads of milkweed and buttercups.
-Some plants don’t do particularly well, so we test what works and what doesn’t.
+Areas that are a bit wetter see loads of milkweed and buttercups.
+Some plants don’t do particularly well, so we test what works and what doesn’t and modify each year.

 Native Plants for Damp Soil

 Spiderwort (Tradescantia) features bright blue and purple flowers that brighten up the partially shady, damp areas in the meadows.
 These plants can rapidly spread to form large clumps, so if you’re looking for spreading perennial, this is ideal!
-Spiderwort will bloom all summer, and provides a healthy source of nectar for our bees.
+Spiderwort will bloom all summer and provides a healthy source of nectar in our pollinator garden.

-Milkweed (Asclepias syriaca) and butterfly weed (Asclepias tuberosa)are some of our most favorite plants.
+Milkweed (Asclepias syriaca) and butterfly weed (Asclepias tuberosa) are some of the most beautiful plants for your pollinator garden.
 Common milkweed sometimes grows in areas that have been disturbed, such as near roadways and overgrown fields.
-Butterfly weed creates very showy orange and yellow blossoms, and is a bit shorter in stature than common milkweed.
+Butterfly weed creates very showy orange and yellow blossoms and is a bit shorter in stature than common milkweed.
 Common and swamp will happily grow in just about any bright, sunny location, whether the soil is wet or dry.
 Typically, milkweeds will arrive via their floating seeds, but once a colony is established they will spread on their own.
 Milkweeds provide the sole food source for monarch butterfly caterpillars.

-Wild bergamot (Monarda fistulosa) spreads like wildflower in the meadows-this is perfectly ok with us, though!
-The blooms resemble creations from Dr Seuss books, with odd little tufts and whiskers that bend and arch around.
-Ours bloom in shades of lavender, but you can find varieties of Monarda didyma in a range of colors.
-Bee balm is in the mint family, and can be used in teas for a bergamot-like flavor.
+Wild bergamot (Monarda fistulosa) spreads like a wildflower in the meadows-this is perfectly ok with us, though!
+The blooms resemble creations from Dr. Seuss’s books, with odd little tufts and whiskers that bend and arch around.
+Our bergamot blooms in shades of lavender, but you can find varieties of Monarda didyma in a range of colors.
+Bee balm is in the mint family and can be used in teas for a lemon-like flavor.
 A favorite of hummingbirds and bees.

-Coneflower (Echinacea) really comes in a wide range of colors, from red to orange to green.
-Coneflowers form hardy clumps of plants, and provide food sources to insects and songbirds.
+Coneflower (Echinacea)really comes in a wide range of colors, from red to orange to green.
+Coneflowers form hardy clumps of plants and provide food sources to insects and songbirds.
 Native coneflowers show up in shades of purple and pink, but the hybrids also make a great bee food source.
+Add a few clumps of coneflowers to your pollinator garden, and you’ll really make the birds and bees happy.

 False sunflowers (Heliopsis helianthoides) give us bright yellow blooms on tall shrubby plants.
 Ideal for areas in the bright sun and moist soil, false sunflowers attract butterflies and bees.
 Like milkweeds, these plants often grow wild in meadows and open woodlands with moist soils and spread via seed.

-Goldenrods (Solidago) is a sunny cousin of the aster that also blooms late in the season.
+Goldenrod (Solidago) is a sunny cousin of the aster that also blooms late in the season.
 Ideal for attracting butterflies to the garden and feeding bees later in the summer.
-To control the spread of this plant, select hybrid varieties from your nursery that are more well behaved.
+To control the spread of this plant, select hybrid varieties from your nursery that are more well-behaved.
 Goldenrod honey can be produced by bees if the plants are available in large enough quantities.
 The seeds also act as a food source for songbirds, so maybe a large clump isn’t so bad!

 Partridge pea (Chamaecrista fasciculata) is a native legume of the east coast.
 With small yellow flowers that attract hordes of bees and butterflies, this annual is a showy addition to the garden.
 Partridge peas will grow in almost any soil, crawling through the undergrowth of the other plants.
 A close relative of this pea, Chamaecrista nicitans has the nickname “sleeping plant” as the leaves fold in when touched.

-Coreopsis (Coreopsis) are native to the east coast of North America, and produce bright yellow daisy-like flowers through the summer and fall.
+Coreopsis (Coreopsis) is native to the east coast of North America and produces bright yellow daisy-like flowers through the summer and fall.
 Different varieties can add interest to the meadow landscape, with various sizes of flowers and interesting foliage shapes.
-Lance-leaved coreopsis (Coreopsis lanceolata) features singular bright yellow flowers atop of long stems.
+Lance-leaved coreopsis (Coreopsis lanceolata) features singular bright yellow flowers atop long stems.
 This plant prefers to stay dry, but will happily grow in just about any soil-look for them around old farms.
-Plains coreopsis (Coreopsis tinctoria) is a native to the midwest, but is commonly found all over the east coast as well.
-This annual has showy yellow blooms with rust colored splotches that dot dry areas of fields.
-Most forms of coreopsis will spread thanks to the large amount of seeds the blooms produce.
+Plains coreopsis (Coreopsis tinctoria) is a native to the midwest but is commonly found all over the east coast as well.
+This annual has showy yellow blooms with rust-colored splotches that dot dry areas of fields.
+Most forms of coreopsis will spread thanks to the large number of seeds the blooms produce.

-Black eyed Susan (Rudbeckia hirta) acts as an annual or short lived perennial, depending on how harsh your winters are.
-On the farm, these don’t do well in our clay soil, so make sure that your ground is well drained.
-Black eyed Susans will spread in good conditions, forming big swaths of yellow that attracts hordes of bees and butterflies.
+Black-eyed Susan (Rudbeckia hirta) acts as an annual or short-lived perennial, depending on how harsh your winters are.
+On the farm, these don’t do well in our clay soil, so make sure that your ground is well-drained.
+Black-eyed Susans will spread in good conditions, forming big swaths of yellow that attract hordes of bees and butterflies.

-Tips and Tricks for a Beautiful Pollinator Garden
+Tips and Tricks on Growing Plants for Bees

-At the farm, we really don’t try to curate what grows where and with what.
+At the farm, we really don’t try to curate our gardens.
+Our flower garden plans have gone out the window over the years!
+What grows where and with what happens.
 Everything mixes together, and what shows up without our help is always a happy surprise.
 While we do typically replant sections of the fields every year, we still see large areas of unplanned wildflowers.
+These are the best plants for bees: the ones that come back without us putting in any effort, and the ones that are strong enough to show themselves.

 To give your wildflowers a strong start, make sure you give them ample water and room.
-Remove weeds and grasses that spread and choke out young plants.
+Keep pace with weeds and grasses that spread and choke out young plants.
 If need be, cover the soil with a layer of seed-free straw to choke out unwanted invasives.
+Your pollinator garden may also come under attack by deer and rabbits; if this is the case, use chicken wire or netting to keep pests out.

 Allow some of your plants to go to seed.
 This will increase the size of your plant colonies without you needing to spend more money on potted plants!

+Most plants in your pollinator garden will probably be hearty enough to take on a few pests, but every once in a while you might have to fight back.
 Don’t use pesticides on your plants-you’ll end up killing your pollinators with the chemicals.
-If you have an infestation, try simple solutions made with eco-friendly dish soap, water, salts, or lemon juice.
-Read up online about how to make eco friendly pesticides.
+If you have an infestation, try simple solutions made with eco-friendly dish soap, water, salts, or lemon juice, and garlic.

 If you need help finding what plants are best suited for your area, do some research with The Xerces Society.